Tomato Plants

 • Sowing seeds treated with Prove or Vita 200 (2.5 g per kg seed).

-• Adopting crop phase.
+• Adopt crop phase.

 • Approved fungicides such as Rovral 2 grams per liter mixed with water properly for 15 days to spray.